thimslugga/centos-10-bootc/README.md

 sudo bootc upgrade
 ```

-Note that it is not supported by us to upgrade between major versions, like 9 ➛ 10 or 10 ➛ 11.
+Note that it is not supported by us to upgrade between major versions, like 9 ➛ 10.

+## Known issues

+- A small volume may be shown in Files.
+This is a loop device critical for the system and we can't hide it.
+- Secure Boot may not work.
+This is caused by a pending [shim review](https://github.com/rhboot/shim-review/issues/454) upstream.
+Shortly after it is approved Secure Boot will start working.